 Oregon community members who participate in this project are helping enable a more effective response to COVID-19.

-TRACE Community testing has been conducted in multiple communities since April 2020, including in Corvallis, Bend, Newport and Hermiston.
+TRACE Community testing has been conducted in multiple communities since April 2020, including in Corvallis, Bend, Newport, Hermiston and Eugene.
+TRACE wastewater analysis is being provided in numerous Oregon communities in cooperation with a grant from the Oregon Health Authority.
 TRACE teams have visited randomly selected households in a representative set of neighborhoods in each community.
 Participants receive a home test kit from TRACE field staff, use the kit inside their home and then return it to the TRACE staff.
 Testing will continue throughout the year in Corvallis, Bend and Newport.

 Participants in the TRACE project are helping public health leaders understand the prevalence of the virus that causes COVID-19 in their communities and how prevalence is changing over time.
 With a clearer understanding of how the virus spreads, public health leaders and health care providers can make informed decisions about policies, as well as the use of time and resources to slow the spread of the virus and minimize its impacts.
 The results also help community members make personal decisions about their own health care and that of family members.

 A team of scientists and public health experts at Oregon State University developed a simple, painless TRACE-COVID-19 home test kit.
 During TRACE Community testing, the kits are provided by TRACE team members to a predetermined, representative set of households that agree to participate in the project.